Contribution of Sustainable City by France (SCbF) to the Horizon Europe Programme

 - Identifying local needs before calls for tender.

 - Preparing the response to be provided by French actors, promoting consortia of actors.

 - Initiating, strengthening and/or relaunching diplomatic cooperation and decentralised cooperation actions.

-The first “test” delegation will be organised in Poland at the beginning of 2022 and preparations will give rise to several themed working groups, organised by the international steering committee.
+The first “test” delegation will be organised in Poland at the end of 2022 and preparations will give rise to several themed working groups, organised by the international steering committee.

 Members wishing to participate are invited to contact Marion Gonzales, Communication, events and international project manager.